nest/nest-simulator/doc/developer_space/index.md

 This section contains internal documentation for NEST developers.
-It covers architecture decisions, design rationale, coding conventions, and other material relevant to contributors working on the NEST source code.
+It covers architecture decisions, design rationale, coding conventions, and other material relevant to contributors working on the **NEST source code**.
+The entire C++ codebase is rendered with Doxygen (see below).

 Please ensure you are familiar with [all the relevant workflows for contributing code and documentation](https://nest-simulator.readthedocs.io/en/stable/contribute/index.html#contribute-to-nest).

+If you have ideas on improving these docs or if you find errors, please create an issue on GitHub!

 ## Contents